 If you run a paddle boarding community, you could email different groups of subscribers based on their level of paddle boarding experience:

 When you’ve decided on your subscriber preference options, it’s time to set them up.
 You’ll do so by creating what we call “topics of interest.”

 These topics of interest are linked to subscriber Tags, and we’ll tag your subscribers based on the topic(s) of interest they’ve selected.

 For example, you can create a Tag called “Paddle Boarding: No Experience” to be added to subscribers who have no paddle boarding experience.

 3. Collect your subscribers' preferences at the point of sign-up

 You’re now all set to start collecting your subscribers’ email preferences!

-In your email forms and landing pages, you can add form fields to tag subscribers based on their email preferences while they’re signing up.
+In your email Forms and Landing Pages, you can add Form fields to tag subscribers based on their email preferences when they’re signing up.